hunterxcobby/100-days-of-code/log.md

    - Examined the process of creating a schema in SQLAlchemy, including the creation of table metadata and issuing CREATE TABLE statements using `MetaData.create_all()`.

 6. **Creating an Instance of the Mapped Class:**
-   - Explored the instantiation of objects from a mapped class in SQLAlchemy, understanding the role of the `__init__` method.
+   - learned the instantiation of objects from a mapped class in SQLAlchemy, understanding the role of the `__init__` method.
    - learned the default values for attributes and how SQLAlchemy instrumentation works.

 7. **Creating a Session in SQLAlchemy:**
    - learned the concept of a Session in SQLAlchemy, which serves as a workspace for interacting with the database.
-   - Explored the creation of a Session class and its association with an Engine.
+   - learned the creation of a Session class and its association with an Engine.
    - learned the lifecycle patterns of a Session and when to create a new Session.

 8. **Adding and Updating Objects in SQLAlchemy:**
    - implemented how to add and update objects in SQLAlchemy, including using `Session.add()` and `Session.add_all()`.
-   - Explored the concept of a flush and how SQLAlchemy manages the identity map.
+   - learned the concept of a flush and how SQLAlchemy manages the identity map.
    - Showed how to commit changes to the database using `Session.commit()`.

 9. **Session Object States in SQLAlchemy:**